Penwith · TR19

 Why Lamorna is its own job.

-Conservation Area covers the valley and cove; AONB and Heritage Coast across the parish.
+Around Lamorna (TR19), conservation Area covers the valley and cove; AONB and Heritage Coast across the parish.
 Tight access through the wooded valley shapes construction logistics on every site.
 For extension specifically, parts of Lamorna sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Lamorna drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Lamorna project as a TR19-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading Lamorna properly up front saves more time than any drawing tool ever will.
+Most of our extension work in Lamorna lands on Edwardian artists' houses, with detailing that has to nod to the wider St Buryan streetscape.

 Planning note